 What if I am just renting a room from a landlord?

 Just bring a copy of the lease with you to the SSI interview.
-You may not need anything else.
-You may not have info on the mortgage or other documents about this house… after all, you are just renting a room!
+You do not need info on the mortgage or other documents about this house… after all, you are just renting a room!
 If Social Security needs more information, they will let you know.

 Yes.
 There are two exceptions:

-One: Your spouse is allowed to pay your share of the rent or mortgage.
-You must be living with your spouse for this to be allowed.
+One: Your spouse is allowed to pay your share of the rent or mortgage with no effect on your SSI check.
+You must be living with your spouse for this to not affect your SSI.

 Two: If you are receiving government or nonprofit assistance, this will not affect your SSI check.
 For example, if a government program is paying part of your rent or utilities, this is fine.